format37/terminal/README.md

-## Terminal gpt agent
+## Terminal GPT agent
-Authonomous GPT agent can take commands from user and execute them on the remote machine by ssh.
+An autonomous GPT agent can take commands from a user and execute them on the remote machine by ssh.
 ![image](assets/terminal_agent.png)
-A multiple ssh calls from agent are available without interaction with user.
+Multiple subsequent ssh calls from the agent are available without interaction with the user.
 ### Install sshd
 ```
 sudo apt install openssh-server